 Barbuda is a wildlife paradise

-Barbuda’s small population, with large areas of undeveloped land and a pristine coastline interspersed with natural salt-ponds make it the perfect habitat for hundreds of species of sea birds and animals, many of them now endangered elsewhere in the Caribbean.
-Any large development disturbs this natural environment and so Barbudans have always sought to keep it this way.
-The island has long been home to nesting sea turtles whose tracks can be seen in the sand on nearly every beach of our coastline, and a short drive into the bush in Barbuda is a wonderful opportunity to see many different animals living sustainably in their own habitat, mostly undisturbed.
+Barbuda’s small population, with large areas of undeveloped scrubland and a once pristine coastline interspersed with natural salt-ponds make it the perfect habitat for hundreds of species of sea birds and many animals, most of them now lost or endangered elsewhere in the Caribbean.
+After a shower of rain you might see a land turtle looking for a drink, and after a big seasonal rain there will be land crabs marching by the hundreds.
+Any large development disturbs this incredible natural balance and Barbudans – like farmers and fishers everywhere – have always sought to keep strict control of their natural resources themselves.